-- Introduce an emergency contact system for passengers using public transport to alert the police discreetly if they are concerned for their safety or that of others.

-- Support Local Authorities

-across Greater

-Manchester in seeking

-public space protection

-orders that protect

-women and girls from

-harassment and abuse.

-This will include working

-with the Greater

-Manchester Night Time

-Economy Adviser to

-implement an action plan

-that tackles gender based

-abuse in public places and

-commercial settings.

-- Support the Reclaim the Night campaign, which raises awareness of violence against women and girls through an annual night-time march across Greater Manchester and builds community support for

-our weeks of action against gender based abuse.
+- Introduce an emergency contact system for passengers using public transport to alert the police discreetly if they are concerned for their safety or that of others. - Support Local Authorities across Greater Manchester in seeking public space protection orders that protect women and girls from harassment and abuse.
+This will include working with the Greater Manchester Night Time Economy Adviser to implement an action plan that tackles gender-based violence in public places and commercial settings. - Support campaigns to enhance the safety of women in public places, such as Reclaim the Night, which raises awareness of violence against women and girls through an annual night-time march across Greater Manchester and builds community support for our weeks of action against gender-based violence.